 For that reason, passengers are encouraged to bring some sort of carry-on that has anything you might need for the first few hours on the cruise ship — travel documents, passports, medications, allowed alcohol, toothbrush, your swimsuit, and maybe even a change of clothes for dinner.

 Can you pack all your luggage for the cruise in your carry-on?
 Absolutely.
 There is no rule that you have to check luggage.
 However, keep in mind that you will have to lug your carry-on items around the ship until your room is ready.
 If you check in early, that could be a couple of hours.
 Even a small bag can be a nuisance after that long.

-There are some restrictions on carry-on sizes, but we’ve found them to be less strict than with an airline.
+There are some “official” restrictions on carry-on sizes, but we’ve found them to be less strict than with an airline and rarely enforced.
 As long as you can safely and easily move your bag, it should be ok to board with.

 Will my bags be searched on a cruise ship?

 All baggage brought on board the ship will be X-rayed.
+When you go through security you will set your bags on the x-ray machine like you’d find at an airport.
+Checked luggage is also X-rayed behind the scenes.
 Usually further inspection isn’t required unless the security staff finds something dangerous or prohibited.

 Have a question about packing or luggage for a cruise that we didn’t answer here?
 Let us know in the comments below…